Detailed guides to painful problems, treatments & more

 Short animation demonstrating the biomechanics of kneecaps, and why the patellofemoral joint is naturally overloaded and vulnerable.

 The kneecap is all about leverage — we have kneecaps so that we can extend the knee more powerfully, as shown by this really nice little model (source unknown).
-But that leverage has a cost: the loading on the joint is perpetually more extreme, making the patellofemoral pain joint more vulnerable to fatigue & failure.
+But that leverage has a cost: the loading on the joint is perpetually more extreme, making the patellofemoral joint more vulnerable to fatigue & failure.
 More on this soon.

 The conventional wisdom

-In 2007 Dixit et al declared that the mystery of PFPS was solved!
+In 2007 Dixit et al. declared that the mystery of PFPS was solved!
 In a tutorial for physicians, they confidently declared the cause of PFPS, and it was a pitch perfect rendition:

 [Patellofemoral pain syndrome] is caused by imbalances in the forces controlling patellar tracking during knee flexion and extension, particularly with overloading of the joint.